Shelex/deezer-flac-download/README.md

 ## Usage

 1. Find the album's ID by navigating to it and looking at the URL.
 It's the string of numbers.
+For track id is in url like "/track/112664512" or when you click "share" specific track and source code for embedded sharing - there will be link to track with trackId.
-1. `go run . album <album_id>`
+2. `go run . album <album_ids>`
+3. `go run . track <album_ids>`

-You can also download multiple albums: `go run . album 1234 2345 3456`.
+You can also download multiple albums: `go run . album 1234 2345 3456` or multiple tracks `go run . track 1234 2345 3456`.

 ## FAQ